Skip to content

 Ethical review and approval for this study was granted by Staff Review Committee, Division for the Study of Law, Society, and Social Justice, The University of Kent.
 The study was approved on 10/10/2022 reference number 0708.

-Twenty-one interviews, including one care experienced dyad (married couple, E03) were carried out.
-Of those, some had more than one role, for example professional and caring responsibilities.
-Table 3 provides an overview of who was interviewed, which COP they attended, regularity of attendance and who presented at a COP.
+Twenty-one interviews, including one care experienced dyad (married couple, E03) were carried out, 16 online and five in-person; participants appeared equally confident to express their opinions online or face-to-face, perhaps reflecting the non-sensitive nature of the topic.
+Of those, some had more than one role, for example researcher/practitioner and family carer.
+Table 3 provides an overview of who was interviewed, which CoP they attended, regularity of attendance and who presented at a CoP.

-Professional (P): practitioners, managers or strategic role; organisation - local authority, RDN/NIHR or
+Professional (P): practitioners, managers or strategic role; organisation - local authority, CRN/NIHR or independent sector

 P01